 - Diminished earning capacity

 Non-economic damages are not monetary.
 You can receive compensation for injuries like pain and suffering or mental anguish.

 Wrongful Death Damages

 If your family member passed away following injuries in a dog bite incident, Ohio law may allow you to pursue additional damages by filing a wrongful death claim.
-Our team can review your case and explain your eligibility.
-We can pursue the full range of damages you deserve.
-Call us today at 877-707-1385 to talk to a member of our team about your case.
+A legal team can review your case and explain your eligibility.
+They can pursue the full range of damages you deserve.

 You Have a Limited Time to Take Legal Action Against the Dog’s Owner in Ohio

 In Ohio, you have six years from the date of the bite or attack to bring suit.
 However, if you’re bitten before you turn 18, you have six years from your 18th birthday in which to file.
 After that time, you lose your right to file a lawsuit and claim compensation.

 A dog bite lawyer can review your case and help you understand the time constraints.

 To ensure you do not run out of time, we encourage you to reach out to a law firm as soon as possible after a dog bite incident.
 They can get started investigating your case right away.
 This allows us time to build a strong argument and prepare for court or settlement negotiations.